Live in Spain

 The Many Joys of Living in Spain

-Away from the popular Costas, English isn’t as widely spoken as you might expect.
-Realtors will happily give you listings, but with rock-solid local interest, they can afford to ignore the language skills needed to attract international clients wanting to live in Spain.
-Further complicating matters, most people in Catalonia use Catalan rather than standard Spanish.
-Signs don’t point to la playa (the beach).
-Here it’s la platja.
+Away from the popular Costas, English isn’t as widely spoken as you might expect, even among realtors, though they will happily give you listings.
+Learning at least the basics of Spanish will make life easier, as all Spaniards speak it.
+However, do keep in mind that it isn’t the only language spoken in Spain.
+Most people in Catalonia, for instance, prefer to speak Catalan, the local language, rather than Spanish.
+Signs there don’t point to la playa (the beach).
+Instead, it’s la platja.
 Milky coffee isn’t café con leche, it’s café amb llet.
 And a street isn’t a calle–it’s a carrer.
-The same applies to the Basque country on Spain’s northern Atlantic coast where many people speak Basque.
+The same applies to the Basque country on Spain’s northern Atlantic coast, where many people speak Basque, and to Galicia, on the far northwest coast, where Gallego is spoken.
+To a lesser extent, you’ll find the same in Valencia and Alicante provinces, where many speak Valenciano.

 Learn more about Spain and other countries in our daily postcard e-letter.
 Simply enter your email address below and we’ll send you a FREE REPORT — Live the Good Life in Sunny, Affordable Spain.